MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 ## The Runbook

 The runbook takes one parameter, which is an object with the name WebhookData.
 This object has the following properties from the POST request:

-1.WebhookName = $WebhookData.WebhookName
+1. WebhookName = $WebhookData.WebhookName
-2.RequestHeader = $WebhookData.RequestHeader
+2. RequestHeader = $WebhookData.RequestHeader
-3.RequestBody = $ $WebhookData.RequestBody
+3. RequestBody = $ $WebhookData.RequestBody

 From the [Microsoft docs on Automation]